Harvesting and Curing your Weed

-- Keep them in a dark space: Light will deteriorate the trichomes and reduce the THC levels.
+- You must keep them in a dark space : Light will deteriorate the trichomes and reduce the THC levels.

 In order to figure out when the buds are ready to start curing the answer lies in the stem.

 After about a week or two start checking them out, to do so, bend the stem regularly.
-Once they’re a little hard to bend, crack a little, they’re ready to start to be cured 🙂
+Once they’re a little hard to bend and crack a little, then they’re ready to start to be cured !

 Curing your weed will last at least 2/3 weeks and up to 2 years, just improving in time.